 Kor’Thank sighed.
 “I know.
 It’s just that—”

 “We are free to enjoy ourselves.
 To enjoy our lives.”
-Krul’Dar glanced over his shoulder and looked at the men; they were slurping ale and chattering boisterously.
+Krul’Dar glanced over his shoulder at the other barbarians; they were slurping ale and chattering boisterously.
 It wouldn’t be long before they started wrestling.

 He turned back to the king.
 “And yet still I worry.”

 Kor’Thank scoffed.
-“You nag me like an old crone in a tired parable.”
+“You nag me like a crone in a tired parable.”

 “You need a challenge, Kor.
-Else you risk becoming the very tyrants you’ve vanquished in the past.”
+Else you risk becoming like the tyrants you’ve vanquished.”